 Sports

-Panthers fall to No. 24 Notre Dame in OT on late 3-pointer

-By Jerry DiPaola
+By Tribune-Review

 Sports